udacity/ud615/labs/managing-application-configurations-and-secrets.md

 ### Quiz

-* How are secrets exposed to the pod?
+* How are secrets exposed to the `secure-monolith` Pod?
-* How are configmaps exposed to the pod?
+* How are configmaps exposed to the `secure-monolith` Pod?

 Create the `secure-monolith` Pod using kubectl: